h3h/austinprops.city/learn/municipal-bonds.md

 ## How is Austin doing with bond debt and property tax rates to fund it?

-Compared among the five most populous cities in Texas, Austin ranks 3rd for property tax rate.
+Compared among the five most populous cities in Texas, Austin ranks 3rd for overall property tax rate, behind the rates found in Dallas and Forth Worth.

+[More to come on comparative debt rates and debt funding tax %]

 ## Sources